chipycodingworkshop/CodingWorkshops/problems/py101/testing/README.md

 This will run the tests in the `test_team_organizer.py` file.

-# 7. Exercise 4: Inspect the pytest.ini file

 Run

     pipenv run pytest --help

-then check the flags that are present in the `pytest.ini` file against the output of the `--help` command to see what each one does.
+Now check the flags that are present in the `pytest.ini` file against the output of the `--help` command to see what each one does.

-# 8. Execrise 5: Coverage
+# 7. Execrise 4: Coverage

 When we first ran `make`, `pytest` created a directory called `htmlcov` that show you the coverage information about `team_organizr,py` code.